shadmazumder/SwiftUI_Combine/README.md

-# SwiftTemplateRepo
+# SwiftUI_Combine
-This is a template Repo for Swift project.
-Please modify according to your need
+This is a very simple app for a quick run of Combine with SwiftUI.